Each year, thousands of construction workers suffer head injuries on the job. Some common causes of head injuries include:

 NIOSH Articles and Research

-- NEW!
-Video: Hard Hats and Helmets: Keeping Workers Safe
+- Video: Hard Hats and Helmets: Keeping Workers Safe

 - NIOSH Science Blog: Construction Helmets and Work-related Traumatic Brain Injury; Los cascos para la construcción y las lesiones cerebrales traumáticas relacionadas con el trabajo